IntelSoftware/SYCL_101/03_Modern/04_hash_tables.rst

 Introduction
 ************

-A **hash table** is a data structure that stores elements in key-value pairs. **Key** is a unique value used to compute a table index, when **value** is data associated with the key.
-The benefit of using a hash table is that it has quick access time.
+A **hash table** is a data structure that stores elements in key-value pairs. **Key** is a unique value used to compute a table index and **value** is the data associated with the key.
+The benefit of using a hash table is its fast access time.
 Typically, the time complexity is a constant (O(1) access time).

-Hashing function
+Hashing Function
 ================

-As stated previously, in a hash table, a new index is processed using the key and the corresponding value to this key is stored in the index.
-This process is called hashing and the function performing this operation is called **hashing function**.
+As stated previously, in a hash table, a new index is processed using the key and the corresponding value for this key is stored in the index.
+This process is called hashing and the function performing this operation is called a **hashing function**.

-Here's an example.

-Please consider a hashing function as operation mod 10 and a set of key-value pairs to insert into hash table :code:`{{15, 25}, {23, 63}, {12, 22}, {48, 78}, {30, 0}}`.
+For example, consider a hashing function as operation mod 10 and a set of key-value pairs to insert into hash table :code:`{{15, 25}, {23, 63}, {12, 22}, {48, 78}, {30, 0}}`.

 .. list-table::
    :widths: 25 50 25